LIBERTY

 the requested relief run counter to the Federal Rule of Criminal Procedure 7

-ground to dismiss the indictment or information or to reverse a
+a ground to dismiss the indictment or information or to reverse a conviction”

 There

-contrast with constitutional covenants the decisions have adjudicated during
+constitutional covenants the decisions have adjudicated during the past 200

 official or customary citation of the statute, rule, regulation, or other